MissingDeadlines/iolite/samples/README.md

 1. Place the files in this directory in the root directory of IOLITE
 2. Load one of the worlds prefixed with `sample_` via the editor
-3. Switch to game mode, and done!
+3. Switch to game mode

 > The samples are compatible with IOLITE `v0.1.16` and upwards.